k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 Run the commands as shown below for each node in turn.
 When doing so, update the parameters that are unique to your project.

-1. Run the pre setup commands.
+1. Run the pre-setup commands.

 2. Start Cassandra.

-3. Run the post setup commands.
+3. Run the post-setup commands.

 **Pre-setup run on the 3 node**, update the following as needed: